 Adam al à vût un fi

 Adam begot a son

-You encounter the phrase sul so stamp again, meaning in his image.
+You encounter the phrase sul so stamp again, meaning in his stamp; that is, in his image.

 The verb someâ (found in this verse as semeâ) means to resemble.
 Al semeave is the masculine, third-person singular, imperfet indicatîf conjugation.